Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Introduction

-To address this fundamental scalability limitation, we study three related issues in this paper:
+To address the fundamental scalability limitation, we study three important aspects of learning and transfer (see Figure~\ref{fig:teaser}):

-1. \textbf{Visual cue learning from independent datasets}: We first propose cues relevant to the task of first-person action understanding as strong priors to regularize learning and inference.
+1. \textbf{Visual cue learning from independent datasets}: We propose using cues relevant to first-person action understanding as strong priors to regularize learning and inference.
 It is unrealistic to assume availability of labels for every visual cue relevant to a given video understanding task in a single training set.
-We consider a set of a-priori visual features for action recognition, and explore \emph{using disparate datasets} to learn each individual cue.
-We then test on first-person action datasets in which limited level of annotations are available.
+We propose a set of a priori visual cues for action recognition with the idea that these cues can be learned using disparate datasets without the need for all the associated annotations in a single action dataset.
+We test our approach on first-person action datasets where the types of annotations available are limited.
 For instance, numerous datasets are available for object detection: we investigate the efficacy of transferring this training to action datasets while using object level context and detection.

-2. \textbf{Inter-class transfer}: We observe that most existing first-person action datasets are severely imbalanced~\cite{damen2018eccv,li2015cvpr} with few actions with large number of examples while most actions fall in the long tail of the action distribution.
+2. \textbf{Inter-class transfer}: We observe that most existing first-person action datasets are severely imbalanced~\cite{damen2018eccv,li2015cvpr} with few actions represented by a large number of examples while most actions fall in the long tail of the action distribution.
 We investigate training action classification models on one set of classes with relatively large number of training examples and transferring to (testing on) a disjoint set of classes given only a few training examples for the latter.
-Success in this endeavor would enable incrementally adding actions ``in-the-field" to the set of recognizable actions without demanding large number of annotations.
+Success in this endeavor would enable incrementally adding actions ``on-the-fly" to the set of recognizable actions without demanding a large number of annotations.

 3. \textbf{Inter-dataset transfer}: We also explore transfer learning as per its most common interpretation, \emph{i.e.} by transferring models trained on one dataset to another dataset.
-Achieving this capability would enable models that can generalize across significant scene and object appearance, \emph{e.g.} permit fine-tuning a model originally trained for ``kitchen activity'' on factory floor tasks.
+Achieving this capability would enable models that can generalize across significant scene and object appearance variations, \emph{e.g.} allowing fine tuning a model originally trained for ``kitchen activity'' on factory floor tasks.